 CLEP exams test mastery of college-level material acquired in a variety of ways — through general academic instructions, significant independent study or extracurricular work.
 CLEP exam-takers include adults just entering or returning to school, military service members and traditional college students.

 It's not much of a leap from a GED, bar-exam-only admission to the bar, the GRE exam, and CLEP credits, to a college exam equivalent to the GED -- pass the exam and your accomplishment will be recognized by graduate institutions and employers as the equivalent of a college diploma.
-Another source of free college courses, Education Portal, provides a glimpse of that potential future.

 And not just the equivalent.
 Based on the business persons I've talked to about this, one of their main complaints about "college graduates" is the lack of consistent standards for what a college diploma tells them about the job applicant's basic skills.
 They accept the fact that some on-the-job training will be required for new hires.
 What they don't accept is the cost of providing college graduates the basic education they should have acquired in high school or college.
 "All I ask," they say in effect, "is that they can speak and write the English language correctly, read with sufficient care and comprehension to understand the manual, and do the basic math required of everyone in this company.
 Give me that and I can teach the rest of what they need to know.
 But without that much it's hopeless."